angular/angular/aio/content/tutorial/toh-pt5.md

 ### Create *AppComponent*

 The new `AppComponent` is the application shell.
-It will have some navigation links at the top and a display area below for the pages users navigate to.
+It will have some navigation links at the top and a display area below.

 Perform these steps: